om-d69/Album-Movie-recognition-model/README.md

 	1. Clone this repo
 	2. Ensure your webcam works with OpenCV
    3. Place all files in the structure above
-	4. Run the main script:
+	4. Run the main script:     webcam_predictor_phase6.py
+   	5. Show a clear movie poster on your phone inside the green box.
+If the confidence is high, the link will open automatically.

 ##  LIMITATIONS AND FUTURE WORKINGS